miya1434/Stirling-PDF/DeveloperGuide.md

 Visit the [Lombok website](https://projectlombok.org/setup/) for installation instructions specific to your IDE.

 5. Add environment variable
 For local testing, you should generally be testing the full 'Security' version of Stirling-PDF.
-To do this, you must add the environment flag DOCKER_ENABLE_SECURITY=true to your system and/or IDE build/run step.
+To do this, you must add the environment flag ADDITIONAL_FEATURES=true to your system and/or IDE build/run step.

 ## 4. Project Structure